tubearchivist/tubearchivist/CONTRIBUTING.md

 ## Improve to the Documentation

 The documentation available at [docs.tubearchivist.com](https://docs.tubearchivist.com/) and is build from a separate repo [tubearchivist/docs](https://github.com/tubearchivist/docs).
-The Readme has additional instructions on how to make changes.
+The Readme there has additional instructions on how to make changes.

 ---